NotRequiem/screenshare-tool/README.md

 ## 3. Build Process Simplification:
 As the tool is specifically designed for Windows, there are no CMake files provided to simplify the build process for a wider audience.
 Instead, users can streamline the build process by downloading Visual Studio, opening the solution file, and initiating the build by clicking on "Build."
 This straightforward approach ensures ease of use for Windows environments.

+## 4. USNJournal Parsing:
+To maintain compatibility across various Windows systems and minimize the impact on memory and disk usage, the journal parsing process has been optimized for efficiency, albeit with a slight trade-off in speed.”

 # License

 ## Overview